 GO!
-Southampton will go to ballot in 2021 to secure the mandate and investment to continue for a further five years.
+Southampton has secured the mandate and investment to continue for a further five years.
 Our mission is to strive to continuously improve the city centre by delivering relevant services, providing a voice for our businesses, influencing strategy and being a catalyst for positive change.

 With almost 5 years under our belt and a track record of making things happen, GO!
 Southampton has earned its place as a credible contributor to the success of the City Centre.
-As we near the end of our first five year term we are now seeking your feedback and suggestions to assist us in preparing our proposal for 2022-27.
+As we near the end of our first five year term businesses have assisted us in preparing our proposal for 2022-27.

 We are delighted to be able to publish our 2022-27 business plan which was formally launched at our Future of Southampton Conference on 8 September.
 The plan sets out our ambitions and projects for the next five year term, driven by our BID member feedback.
 A representative from each of our levy-paying businesses, either local or head office, will receive a copy of the plan in the post.
 We will also be visiting our businesses with copies for those who need one.